Modern Apprenticeships: FAQ

 Everyday Skills support includes help with literacy, numeracy, basic IT skills and English language provision for those who do not have English as a first language.
 This can be arranged by Scottish Union Learning in collaboration with your trade union.
 Support for individuals who may have dyslexia can also be arranged, as well as dyslexia awareness-raising sessions for employees and employers.

-For further information on Everyday Skills, contact:
+For further information visit the Everyday Skills section, or contact:

 Catherine Garvie, Senior Development Officer, by email.